Chinese Football Association: Women's national team

 The China women's national football team (中国国家女子足球队 (Zhōngguó Guójiā Nǚzǐ Zúqiú Duì)), represents the People's Republic of China in international association football.
 The team is colloquially referred to as "Zhōngguó Nǚzú" (中国女足, and has been nicknamed the "Steel Roses" (钢玫瑰).
 The team achieved their highest FIFA ranking of 4 in 2003.

-The women's team has won AFC Women's Asian Cup a record 8 times in 1986, 1989, 1991, 1993, 1995, 1997, 1999, and 2006 and were runners-up a two times in 2003, 2008.
-They were also runners up at the 1999 FIFA Women's World Cup.
+The women's team has won AFC Women's Asian Cup a record 9 times in 1986, 1989, 1991, 1993, 1995, 1997, 1999, 2006, and 2022, and were runners-up two times in 2003 and 2008.
+They were also runners-up at the 1999 FIFA Women's World Cup.

 Professional leagues

 Professional football in China is organized by the CFA and currently consists of four professional leagues organized in a hierarchical format with promotion and relegation between the leagues.
 The Chinese Football Association Super League is the top flight of professional football in China after a rebranding of the National Football Jia A League in 2004.
 Also founded in 2004, the Chinese Football Association China League is the second tier of professional football.
 The Chinese Football Association Division Two League, founded in 1956 as the second level, the league was demoted to the third level in 1989.
 The Chinese Football Association Member Association Champions League makes up the fourth level of football with relegated teams playing to league run by the regional CFA member football association.